-Hohle Fels in the Ach valley near Schelklingen is a cave formed in the White Jurassic Period located ca. 7 m above today's flood plains of the Ach.
+Hohle Fels is a cave site that was formed in the White Jurassic Period and is located in the Ach valley near Schelklingen.
+The cave is about 7 m above today's flood plain of the Ach.
 It is of special importance for prehistoric research due to its Middle Palaeolithic and Upper Palaeolithic layers.

 Additionally to questions regarding subsistence and settlement behaviors during the Middle and Upper Palaeolithic as well as environmental reconstruction, research focuses on the transitional period from Neanderthals to anatomically modern men.

-Only small parts of the Middle Palaeolithic layers have been examined due to technical reasons.
-Among the finds from these four layers are stone tools, mostly manufactured using local Jura hornstone, e.g. small Levallois cores and scraping tools.
+Only small parts of the Middle Palaeolithic layers have been examined.
+Among the finds from these four layers are stone tools, mostly manufactured using local Jura horn stone, e.g. small Levallois cores and scrapers.
 Some cave bear and ibex bones recovered exhibit cutting marks.
 Horse, red deer and reindeer were also hunted.
 Evidence of cave bears is found less frequently compared to the Upper Palaeolithic layers.
 It is remarkable that this Neanderthal culture appears not to produce any art such as figurines or jewelry or musical instruments.
 The absence of tools crafted from organic materials should also be noted.
 This is known from other comparable sites.